EdwardJTan/Oishi-Great-STSWENG/README.md

 # Oishi-Great-STSWENG
 This branch will contain the updated format of the website which will be comprised of handlebars.
-It is also primarily based on sprint 2
+It is also primarily based on sprint 2.
+No Logouts yet

 ## Description